tendermint/tendermint/docs/using-tendermint.rst

 Run
 ---

-To run a tendermint node, use
+To run a Tendermint node, use

 ::